2. Material Accounting Policies

 A. Current and non-current classification

-Sale of software/hardware (customised bundled solution) and software services
+B. Revenue from contract with customers Sale of software/hardware (customised bundled solution) and software services

-Revenue on time-and-material contracts are recognised as the related services are performed and revenue from the end of the last billing to the balance sheet date, which has not been billed, is recognised as unbilled revenues.
-Revenue from fixed-price, fixed-time frame contracts, where there is no uncertainty as to measurement or collectability of consideration, is recognised as per the percentage-of-completion method.
+Revenue on time-and-material contracts arerecognized as the related services are performed and revenue from the end of the last billing to the balance sheet date, which has not been billed, is recognized as unbilled revenues.
+Revenue from fixed-price, fixed-time frame contracts, where there is no uncertainty as to measurement or collectability of consideration, is recognized as per the percentage-of-completion method.
 When there is uncertainty as to measurement or ultimate collectability, revenue recognition is postponed until such uncertainty is resolved.
 Efforts or costs expended have been used to measure progress towards completion as there is a direct relationship between input and productivity.
-Maintenance revenue is recognised rateably over the term of the underlying maintenance arrangement.
+Maintenance revenue is recognized rateably over the term of the underlying maintenance arrangement Advances received for services and products are reported as client deposits until all conditions for revenue recognition are met

 Sale from services

-customers at the end of each month/period in which the services are rendered.
+Revenue from value added services are recognized as per arrangement with the customers at the end of each month/period in which the services are rendered.

 Interest income